Introduction

 Record Your Statement Effectively and Accurately

 Navigating the reporting process after an airline injury can be incredibly challenging.
-You might feel overwhelmed, especially when airline representatives pressure you to provide a after quickly.
+You might feel overwhelmed, especially when airline representatives pressure you to provide a statement quickly.
 It’s important to remember that you don’t have to give a statement without legal counsel by your side.
 Many passengers report feeling rushed into making declarations without the support of an attorney, which can put their claims at risk.
-If you’re feeling uncertain or hurried, don’t hesitate to ask for time to consult with an .
-This step is crucial; having can help protect your rights and ensure your damages are accurately represented.
+If you’re feeling uncertain or hurried, don’t hesitate to ask for time to consult with an attorney.
+This step is crucial; having legal representation can help protect your rights and ensure your damages are accurately represented.

 Conclusion